| Home

 among many of the scholastics of the day.

-of Western astrologers were practicing Christians.
-In fact, one
+majority of Western astrologers were practicing Christians; and

 of the more notable English astrologers during the latter Renaissance